 The following condensed consolidating financial information has been prepared and presented pursuant to Securities and Exchange Commission ("SEC") Regulation S-X, Rule 3-10, "Financial Statements of Guarantors and Issuers of Guaranteed Securities Registered or Being Registered."
 Each of the subsidiary guarantors is 100% owned, directly or indirectly, by the Company, and all guarantees are full and unconditional and joint and several.
+The guarantors are engaged in the Company's tobacco business.
 The Company's investments in its consolidated subsidiaries are presented under the equity method of accounting.

-The Company and the guarantors have filed a shelf registration statement for the offering of debt securities on a delayed or continuous basis and the Company is filing this condensed consolidating financial information in connection therewith.
-Any such debt securities may be issued by the Company and guaranteed by the guarantors, but any such debt securities would not be guaranteed by any of the Company's subsidiaries engaged in the real estate businesses conducted through its subsidiary New Valley.
+The Company and the guarantors included in the condensed consolidating financial information in this note have filed a shelf registration statement for the offering of debt securities on a delayed or continuous basis and the Company is filing this condensed consolidating financial information in connection therewith.
+Any such debt securities may be issued by the Company and guaranteed by these guarantors, but any such debt securities would not be guaranteed by any of the Company's subsidiaries engaged in the real estate businesses conducted through its subsidiary New Valley.

-Presented herein are Condensed Consolidating Balance Sheets as of June 30, 2018 and December 31, 2017, the related Condensed Consolidating Statements of Operations for the three and six months ended June 30, 2018 and 2017, and the related Condensed Consolidating Statements of Cash Flows for the three and six months ended June 30, 2018 and 2017 of Vector Group Ltd. (Parent/Issuer), the guarantor subsidiaries (Subsidiary Guarantors) and the subsidiaries that are not guarantors (Subsidiary Non-Guarantors).
+Presented herein are Condensed Consolidating Balance Sheets as of September 30, 2018 and December 31, 2017, the related Condensed Consolidating Statements of Operations for the three and nine months ended September 30, 2018 and 2017, and the related Condensed Consolidating Statements of Cash Flows for the three and nine months ended September 30, 2018 and 2017 of Vector Group Ltd. (Parent/Issuer), the guarantor subsidiaries (Subsidiary Guarantors) and the subsidiaries that are not guarantors (Subsidiary Non-Guarantors).